Lit-97/ronniesq/README.md

 # Salon Luxe – Next.js Project

-This project is a modern redesign of the Salon Luxe website, created to showcase my growth as a web developer.
-The original Salon Luxe site was my first website project.
-With this new version, I wanted to highlight my improved skills and create a fully interactive, visually appealing site.
+This project is a responsive static website for Ronnie’s Q BBQ Restaurant, built using HTML, CSS, and JavaScript.
+The site showcases a classic Southern BBQ restaurant, featuring a menu, contact options, and event catering details in a clean, user-friendly design.

 ## Table of contents